 Kirsty is from Melbourne, Australia and has a keen passion for travelling.
 She is looking forward to exploring the United Kingdom and visiting as many European cities as possible.
 With a love of both food and old architecture, a castle and vineyard tour is in her future.Email >

-As the Australia-United Kingdom Chamber of Commerce Operations & Admin Executive, Kylie Shore-Oliver is responsible for the smooth day-to- day running of the Chamber.
+As the Australia-United Kingdom Chamber of Commerce Operations & Administration Manager, Kylie Shore-Oliver is responsible for the smooth day-to- day running of the Chamber.
 Kylie is responsible for the

 accounts and office management as well as numerous other tasks.
 Kylie has a background in international relations and has previous experience in business development and luxury retail.